 Because of the high demand for exchange placements, we have a priority deadline application process for these placement requests.
 The deadline is November 1 for the following academic year placements.
 Some universities may be available after the priority deadline, but options will be limited.
 Even if you are not a Japanese Studies major, we recommend you complete your application for exchange placement before the priority deadline to ensure you get equal consideration for placement (as many campuses are no longer available after the priority deadline).

 Study Abroad options are those programs offered through a program provider.
 Deadlines are later for these programs.
-These applications are reviewed on a rolling basis, so it is recommended to complete the provider application at the same time as the UAF application, as admission is first come first serve.
+Study abroad applications are reviewed on a rolling basis, so it is recommended to complete the provider application at the same time as the UAF application, as admission is first come first serve.